antoniogamiz/Things/MONGO.md

 3. Restart mongod.

-4. Init a shell with mongo and authenticate as admin:ç
+4. Init a shell with mongo and authenticate as admin:
 ~~~
 $ mongo
 use admin